doanvalerie/pokemini-website/docs/implementation.md

 piplup
 ```

-In the above example response, the initial line is the ID of the requesting
+In the above response, the initial line is the ID of the requesting user.
+Then,
-user.
-Then, every Pokemon in the collection is 2 lines long, consisting of the
+every Pokémon in the collection is 2 lines long, consisting of the Pokémon ID
-Pokemon ID and the Pokemon type.
-Since we can easily detect end-of-buffer in
+and the Pokémon type.
+Since we can easily detect end-of-buffer in the HTTP
-the HTTP response handler, we don't need to explicitly specify the number of
+response handler, we don't need to explicitly specify the number of returned
-returned pokemon.
+Pokémon.

 ### Get nearby Pokémon